 As the government continues to strengthen rules and regulations, reverse mortgages should be top of mind when retirement planning.
 Let's not forget that property values and home equity continue to be on the rise.
 That said, reverse mortgages are certainly an option that deserves further discussion.

-If you're interested in remaining at home, mortgage free, and want to learn more about reverse mortgage benefits — give one of our salary-based mortgage consultants a call.
+If you're interested in remaining at home, mortgage free, and want to learn more about reverse mortgage benefits — give one of our experienced mortgage consultants a call.

 These materials are not from HUD or FHA and were not approved by HUD or a government agency.